top of page

 Early morning in Higashiyama

 The next best area is Higashiyama, it's right next to Gion, but a bit further from downtown.
-Higashiyama is known for it's historically preserved streets, traditional architecture, and a beautiful collection of famous temples including Kiyomizudera.
+Higashiyama is known for its historically preserved streets, traditional architecture, and a beautiful collection of famous temples including Kiyomizudera.

-Although this area becomes very busy during the day, at night time it takes on a whole different atmosphere - the traditional cobbled streets become quiet and peaceful, providing a charming and refreshing break from a full day of sightseeing.
+Although this area becomes very busy during the day, at night it takes on a whole different atmosphere - the traditional cobbled streets become quiet and peaceful, providing a charming and refreshing break from a full day of sightseeing.

 Higashiyama contains some of the finest hotels in Kyoto, offering everything from high-end luxury accommodation to outstanding mid-range and budget options.
-We compiled a complete list of the best accommodation in Higashiyama based on customer reviews, you can check it out here.

-More interested in sightseeing?
+Interested in sightseeing?

 3. Arashiyama